cheredia19/my-journey-datahub-cloud/README.md

 I hope to keep having the opportunity to publish many more things on DataHub since it's a platform I enjoy using.

-Two things I think are great about DataHub, and I always like to emphasize, are the ease of use and version control through GitHub.
+Two things I find great about DataHub, and I always like to emphasize, are the ease of use and version control through GitHub.

 It is as easy as uploading all the datasets you need to a previously defined GitHub repository.
-In the same repository, there will be a README.md file in which you will be able to write the data story and put the charts that will help illustrate your work.
+In the same repository, there will be a README.md file in which you will be able to write the data story and put the components (charts) that will help illustrate your work.